 Varicoceles

 Varicoceles are dilated veins of the testicles.
 In fact, they are varicose veins.
-It is the most common cause of male infertility with 40% of sub-fertile males having this condition.
+It is the most common cause of male infertility, with 40% of sub-fertile males having this condition.
 Varicocele is even more common in men who have previously fathered children and are now unable to do so.

 How are varicoceles diagnosed?

-They are diagnosed by physical examinations and by ultrasounds.
+Varicoceles are diagnosed by physical examinations and by ultrasounds.

-How do varicoceles affect fertility?
+Do varicoceles affect fertility?

 The mechanism by which varicocele impairs fertility in a matter of ongoing debate.
 The most likely explanation is the abnormal elevation of scrotal temperature.
-Normal scrotal temperature is a few degrees lower than the core body temperature as required for normal sperm production and maturation to proceed.
+Normal scrotal temperature is a few degrees lower than the core body temperature, as required for normal sperm production and maturation to proceed.

-a small proportion of these men present to us for infertility evaluation.
-The reason(s) behind this inconsistency is not known; it may be due to individual difference in susceptibility, compensation by female fertility or excellent baseline male fertility such that despite varicocele-induced impairment, overall fertility has not been sufficiently reduced.
+Not all varicoceles are associated with male infertility.
+15% of all men have varicoceles, and only a small proportion of these men present to us for infertility evaluation.
+The reason(s) behind this inconsistency are not known; it may be due to individual differences in susceptibility, compensation by female fertility, or excellent baseline male fertility such that, despite varicocele-induced impairment, overall fertility has not been sufficiently reduced.

 How do varicoceles affect sperm production?